amansoni/sdmp/README.md

 Code for : Aman Soni, Peter R. Lewis and Anikó Ekárt.
 "Offline and Online Time in Sequential Decision-Making Problems" Computational Intelligence in Dynamic and Uncertain Environments(CIDUE),2016 IEEE Symposium on.
 IEEE, 2016.

 The hypothesis of this work is a method for performance comparison of algorithms.
-The motivation was to fill the need to consider resource usage when comparing evolutionary dynamic optimisation algorithms to algorithms from reinforcement learning for a more abstract view of algorithms for sequential decision-making problems.
+The motivation was to fill the need to consider resource usage when comparing evolutionary dynamic optimisation algorithms to algorithms from reinforcement learning.
+The higher level of abstraction allows algorithm designers a wider selection of algorithms to solve  sequential decision-making problems.

 This research is based on: